fbpx

 Craig Anderson, Founder of Express Dentist, notes that “Managers must be innovative and creative when it comes to opportunities for sourcing external and new data.”

 In the form of discussions, photographs, and video, social media generates trillions of nontraditional, unstructured data points.
 Then there’s data that can be sourced from heat mapping technology, customer touchpoints and other external sources.
 You can also take advantage of web scraping uses and extract relevant data from online sources that will benefit your business in many different ways.
+But make sure to explore how to bypass Cloudflare when scraping for data to ensure avoiding limitations.

 Another approach to sourcing data is to ask, “What business decisions might we make if we had access to all of the information?”.
 This should reveal new sources to tap for information.